Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ```

 ### 30 Frames Per Second!
 {{< nobottommargin >}}The game runs at an ungodly low framerate.
-Looking around for the main loop runner, I found this line of code:{{< /nobottommargin >}}
+Looking around for the game loop runner, I found this line of code:{{< /nobottommargin >}}
 ```js
 mainLoopInterval = setInterval(game_class.instance.mainLoop, 100);
 ```

 Looking at the `setInterval` documentation on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/setInterval), the second argument is the delay between each function execution in _milliseconds_.

-To set the framerate you typically write something like this: `1 second / FPS`.
-Since `setInterval` uses milliseconds we need to use `1000 / FPS`.
+To set the framerate, typically, you'd write something like this: `1 second / FPS`.
+Since `setInterval` is timed with milliseconds, you need to use `1000 / FPS`.

 The only way to get 100 from `1000 / FPS` is `1000 / 10`, meaning the game runs at 10 FPS!

 The easy fix for this is to replace `100` with `1000 / 30` to get 30 FPS.

-I would like to replace the `setInterval` function with something like [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame), that way the framerate of the game matches the refresh rate of the browser, but I feel like that's a pretty large refactor to do right now, so I'll leave it alone for now.
+I would replace the `setInterval` function with the [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame) function.
+The reason for this change is to match the game's framerate to the browser's refresh rate.
+This change could be a bit tedious, so I leave it for a later date.
+(This is expanded on in the [addendum](#addendum) section)

 ### Full Settings Menu & Storing Settings Locally
 This is one of the most complex sections of all of the improvements.
-Thankfully, I didn't have to code a bunch of things together, but it was still an ordeal to get working.
+Thankfully, I didn't have to code my own tooling, but it was still a pain to get working.

-The biggest reason I added a settings menu was to make sure the user experience was customizable.
-If a person wanted to have the character float above the mouse --- something they may have grown accoustom --- or directly underneath it, the should have that choice.
+My reason for adding a settings menu was to make sure the user experience was customizable.
+If a person wanted to have the character float above the mouse — something they may have grown accustomed to — or directly underneath it, they should have that choice.

 #### Mockup
-{{< nobottommargin >}}I started by making a mockup of the settings menu in InkScape:{{< /nobottommargin >}}
+{{< nobottommargin >}}I started by making a mockup of the settings menu in Inkscape:{{< /nobottommargin >}}
 ![`*SETTINGS MOCKUP*`](./settings-mock-up.webp "Settings Mockup")

 It certainly doesn't look perfect, but it gets the job done.

 #### Start
-{{< nobottommargin >}}Firstly, I create a custom class called `settings_menu` that extends the createjs class `MovieClip` and add it into the main menu class.{{< /nobottommargin >}}
+{{< nobottommargin >}}Firstly, I created a custom class called `settings_menu` that extends the Createjs class `MovieClip` and then added it to the main menu class.{{< /nobottommargin >}}
 ```js
 class settings_menu extends MovieBase {
   ...